srobo/kitbook/crimper.md

 # Crimper Volunteer

+**Note: For the 2017 competition, the armbands provided have plastic fixings.
+This means that the crimper role will be performed directly by reception staff and there will be no secondary role**

 Crimping staff are responsible for operating wristband crimpers, to securely attach wristbands to the wrists of competition attendees.
 Everyone permitted through reception will be given a loose wristband: crimpers stand behind